 Unlike the "wings" of other mammals that can "fly" (such as flying squirrels), the wings of a bats allow them to take off and fly to higher altitudes, not just glide from high altitudes to lower ones.
 That makes bats the only mammals that can truly fly.

 The reason why bats fly is also one of the reasons that they're so beneficial.

 Bats go out every night and fly around looking for insects to eat, and they're particularly fond of mosquitoes.
 They eat hundreds or thousands of them every night, in fact, making electric bug zappers seem wimpy by comparison.
 Bats are like bug zappers on wings.
 Better yet, they don't burn electricity.

 Bats are such good mosquito-eaters, in fact, that that some people even build houses for them to live in, just to keep the mosquito population down.
 The USDA even publishes plans for people who want to build their own bat houses, which you can download here.
-(We also provide bat house installation as a service, if you want the mosquito-munching benefits of having bats around, but would rather not build a bat house yourself.)

 Of course, the main reason why people put up bat houses is because we'd rather they didn't live in our houses.